 You can also choose how often SMARTReporter should check each drive’s status—the default is every 60 minutes—or disable monitoring of a particular drive completely.

 Because it uses the built-in SMART-reporting functionality of your hard drives, SMARTReporter can’t warn you of every possible disk problem you might have.
 And there are a few enhancements I’d like to see—the developer himself notes in the ReadMe that he’s hoping to add better RAID support; support for secure email sending; the ability to send warnings to multiple email addresses; more options for when to send warnings (only on the first error, every error, etc.); drive temperature monitoring; and better multi-user support.
-But considering the price (free), unless you’re already using a disk utility that provides SMART-monitoring functionality, there’s no excuse
+But considering the price (free), unless you’re already using a disk utility that provides SMART-monitoring functionality, there’s no excuse not to use SMARTReporter.

 (As a side note, I mentioned above that there’s “just one” problem with SMART.
 There are actually a few other limitations, the most significant one being that SMART is currently supported only for IDE/ATA and SATA drives—in other words, internal drives in recent computers.
 Due to hardware and software limitations, FireWire, USB, and SCSI drives aren’t able to “report” their SMART status.
 So you can’t use a utility such as SMARTReporter to monitor the status of external hard drives or internal SCSI drives.)